EdIzaguirre/plant-object-detection/README.md

 ## Overview
 This is a production-grade machine learning application that uses object detection to localize and classify diseases in plants.
-This is meant to be an educational project for machine learning engineers to learn how to create an end-to-end computer vision application using Metaflow as the infrastructure abstraction tool.
+This is meant to be an educational project for machine learning engineers to learn how to create an end-to-end computer vision application using Metaflow as the primary orchestration tool.
 Inspiration was taken from the notable
 [You Don't Need a Bigger Boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat) repo, which shows a more complicated flow based on training a recommendation model.

 ## Data Source